Call us on 138 338

 What are the benefits of dental implants?

 Unlike traditional dentures and dental bridges, dental implants attach to the jawbone, making them a great option for replacing a missing tooth.
+Titanium dental implants, in particular, offer significant advantages over traditional dentures, including improved comfort and quality of life.
 This means they are firmly held in place and may be more durable and long-lasting than other tooth replacement options.

 What’s more, dental implants can be more comfortable than other tooth-replacement options such as dentures, which can cause soreness if they’re not fitted properly.
 Designed to function just like natural healthy teeth, dental implants don’t slip, move or shift when you’re talking or chewing.